bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 * The interaction _changes the state_ of the resource in a way that the user would perceive (e.g., a subscription to a service), or
 * The user is _held accountable for the results_ of the interaction.

 If your web application is RESTful, you might be used to additional HTTP verbs, such as PATCH, PUT or DELETE.
 Some legacy web browsers, however, do not support them - only GET and POST.
-Rails uses a hidden `_method` field to handle these cases.
+Quails uses a hidden `_method` field to handle these cases.

 _POST requests can be sent automatically, too_.
 In this example, the link www.harmless.com is shown as the destination in the browser's status bar.
 But it has actually dynamically created a new form that sends a POST request.